 The company is at the forefront of the defence and security industry, and with technology and products continuously changing and requiring upgrades, BAE Systems will always be in demand.

-Its share price has fallen since the pandemic as investors worry defence spending will tighten.
-But, with the rising tensions across the globe between both larger and smaller nations, I believe countries will feel they have no choice but to keep up their defence spending, it is the fear of the what-if, especially in times of uncertainty.
+Its share price has fallen since the pandemic as investors became concerned that defence spending will tighten.
+But, with the rising tensions across the globe between both larger and smaller nations (Russia and Ukraine being one example), countries may feel they have no choice but to keep defence spending elevated.
+It is the fear of the what-if, especially in times of uncertainty.

-BAE Systems is currently trading at 469p and has a dividend yield of 4.93%.
-I reckon the shares represent an excellent opportunity for investors.
+BAE Systems is currently trading around the 500p level.
+Its shares represent an excellent opportunity for investors to buy into an undervalued stock.

 The company has British Airways, Iberia, Aer Lingus, Iberia Express, LEVEL, and Vueling under its banner.
 These airlines cover most of the European and European to US routes.